fivetran/dbt_servicenow/models/docs.md

 The end date for the implementation or execution of the changes associated with the current record.
 {% enddocs %}

+{% docs change_end_date %}
+The end date for the change or execution of the changes associated with the current record.
+{% enddocs %}

 {% docs implementation_plan %}
 Information about the plan or process for implementing the changes associated with the current record.
 {% enddocs %}

+{% docs change_implementation_plan %}
+Information about the plan or process for implementing the changes associated with the current record.
+{% enddocs %}

 {% docs justification %}
+The reasoning or justification behind the changes associated with the current record, providing context or explanation for the modifications made.
+{% enddocs %}

+{% docs change_justification %}
-The reasoning or justification behind the changes associated with the current record, providing context or explanation for the modifications made. {% enddocs %}
+The reasoning or justification behind the changes associated with the current record, providing context or explanation for the modifications made.
+{% enddocs %}

 {% docs on_hold_task %}
 A link to the task or activity that indicates the current record is on hold, specifying the task associated with the